-If the folders list is required in the response, this flag MUST be set to non-zero.
+If the folders list is required in the response, this flag MUST be set to a non-zero value.
 Otherwise, it MUST be set to zero.

 The ReturnValue field indicates the result of the operation.
-The server MUST return 0x00000000 to indicate success.
-For more details about common error codes, see [MS-OXCDATA].
+The server MUST return "0x00000000" to indicate success.
+For more details about common error codes, see [MSOXCDATA] section 2.4.